weyoss/redis-smq/README.md

 ### Definitions

-**Message TTL** - All queue messages are guarantied to not be consumed and destroyed if they have been in the queue for longer than the amount of time called TTL (time-to-live) in milliseconds.
+**Message TTL** - All queue messages are guaranteed to not be consumed and destroyed if they have been in the queue for longer than an amount of time called TTL (time-to-live) in milliseconds.
 Message TTL can be set per message when producing it or per consumer (for all queue messages).

 **Message consumption timeout** - Also called job timeout, is the amount of time in milliseconds before a consumer